api2cart/go-sdk/docs/Cart.md

 `func (o *Cart) UnsetBridgeVersion()`

 UnsetBridgeVersion ensures that no value is present for BridgeVersion, not even an explicit nil
+### GetDefaultRoundingPrecision

+`func (o *Cart) GetDefaultRoundingPrecision() int32`

+GetDefaultRoundingPrecision returns the DefaultRoundingPrecision field if non-nil, zero value otherwise.

+### GetDefaultRoundingPrecisionOk

+`func (o *Cart) GetDefaultRoundingPrecisionOk() (*int32, bool)`

+GetDefaultRoundingPrecisionOk returns a tuple with the DefaultRoundingPrecision field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultRoundingPrecision

+`func (o *Cart) SetDefaultRoundingPrecision(v int32)`

+SetDefaultRoundingPrecision sets DefaultRoundingPrecision field to given value.

+### HasDefaultRoundingPrecision

+`func (o *Cart) HasDefaultRoundingPrecision() bool`

+HasDefaultRoundingPrecision returns a boolean if a field has been set.

+### SetDefaultRoundingPrecisionNil

+`func (o *Cart) SetDefaultRoundingPrecisionNil(b bool)`

+ SetDefaultRoundingPrecisionNil sets the value for DefaultRoundingPrecision to be an explicit nil

+### UnsetDefaultRoundingPrecision
+`func (o *Cart) UnsetDefaultRoundingPrecision()`

+UnsetDefaultRoundingPrecision ensures that no value is present for DefaultRoundingPrecision, not even an explicit nil
 ### GetDbPrefix

 `func (o *Cart) GetDbPrefix() string`